-- 1. At each election of a member or members of the Council in any of classes (a), (b), and (c) voting shall be as set out in Regulations 2-7 below. - 2.
-The election shall be conducted in accordance with the Single Transferable Vote regulations. - 3.
-The period during which votes may be cast by all members of the Regent House shall be determined by the Vice-Chancellor, who shall give public notice of that period, provided that, for an election held in the Michaelmas Term, voting shall commence at least ten days after the promulgation of the Roll of the Regent House and the latest time for casting a vote shall not be earlier than the tenth day after the day appointed for the commencement of voting.
+- 1. At each election of a member or members of the Council in any of classes (a), (b), and (c) voting Ballot shall be as set out in Regulations 2-7 below. - 2.
+The election shall be conducted in accordance with the Single Transferable Vote regulations.